Senior Mining Stocks

 As institutional investors are important players in the seniors market, seniors are subject to advanced financial research, e.g. fundamental and technical analysis, mathematical and econometric modeling, corporate valuation etc. and subject to arbitrage.
 All of this results in a situation in which the mistakes of particular investors will be typically (however not always) adjusted by the market.
 In other words, it is very unlikely that a single transaction would move the price considerably.
 This means that price moves truly represent the sentiment of the market in general and that applying most quantitative tools is efficient.

-Usually, the prices of senior stocks are more closely tied to the price of gold than small junior mining companies.
+Usually, the prices of senior gold & silver stocks are more closely tied to the price of gold and silver than small junior mining companies.
 This is because these prices reflect the potential profits of mining companies (the bigger the expected profit, the higher the stock price) and these profits rise as the price of gold appreciates.
 This implies that if gold moves higher, seniors will most likely move higher as well – the prices of seniors are positively correlated with the price of gold.

 Seniors vs. Juniors

 At some point in their investment career precious metals investors ask themselves: What should I pick?
 Seniors or juniors?
 Obviously, there is no easy answer.
 In some situations seniors might be more suitable to one’s needs, in others one might choose juniors over seniors and usually diversification between these two groups is a good idea Either way, it is important to appreciate the differences.

 Seniors are usually a safer investment vehicle, which does not mean that they are completely safe.
 Their prices follow the price of gold closer than do the prices of juniors.
 It is relatively easy to sell seniors off since they are highly liquid.